Who gets SNAP and do they work?

 - Already exempt from the general SNAP work requirements.

-States frequently assign individuals subject to the ABAWD time limit to their SNAP Employment and Training (E&T) Program.
-Participation in E&T is one way individuals subject to the time limit can fulfill the ABAWD work requirement, maintain their eligibility to receive SNAP, and learn the skills they need to obtain gainful employment.
+States can assign individuals subject to the ABAWD time limit to their SNAP Employment and Training (E&T) Program.
+Participation in certain E&T activities is one way individuals subject to the time limit can fulfill the ABAWD work requirement, maintain their eligibility to receive SNAP, and learn the skills they need to obtain gainful employment.
 For information on the E&T program, go to the Employment & Training page.

 ABAWD Policy Resources